New Silk Roads - Ştefan Rusu - Knots, Stones, and Passes

 February 2020

-This visual essay was assembled out of partly spontaneous and short, and other carefully planned and longer trips through Tajikistan and Kyrgyzstan.
+This visual essay was assembled out of some spontaneous and short, and other carefully planned and longer, trips through Tajikistan and Kyrgyzstan.
 The images swing between urban “archaeology” and documentary photography in order to build a comprehensive archive and understanding of post-Soviet road infrastructure, including post-industrial urban transformations in remote and high-altitude cities and villages in mountains or desert areas.

-This ongoing research, titled “Insular Modernism,” aims to identify and document the artefacts and current state of socialist architecture that overlap a number of cities associated with the Silk Road narrative.
+This ongoing research, titled “Insular Modernism,” aims to identify and document the artefacts and existing socialist architecture that connect a number of cities associated with the Silk Road narrative.
 An impressive network of roads and former trade nodes are currently involved in the BRI.
-Thus, the journeys and images are an attempt to unfold ongoing political and cultural influence that continue to cross and nourish the region.
+Thus, the journeys and images are an attempt to unfold ongoing political and cultural influence that continues to cross and nourish the region.

 Osh Bazaar, Bishkek, Kyrgyzstan, 2019.
 Image: Ștefan Rusu. © Insular Modernities.

 The Osh Bazaar sits on Bishkek’s western side, far from both residential areas and the center of the city.
-But why does it have the name of another city—Osh, which is in the South of Kyrgyzstan—when it is located in Bishkek?
+But why does it share a name with another city—Osh, which is in the South of Kyrgyzstan—when it is located in Bishkek?
 Osh was an important regional hub and trading city during the time of the ancient Silk Road, and had the best bazaars in the region.
 Osh is considered the cheapest bazaar in Bishkek.
 There are always traffic jams and dust around the market.
-Goods are mainly imported from China, Turkey and Russia.
+Goods are mainly imported from China, Turkey, and Russia.

 Palace of Weddings (A. Logunov and A. Klishevich, 1987), Bishkek, Kyrgyzstan, 2017.
 Image: Ștefan Rusu. © Insular Modernities.

-Palace of Weddings (ZAGS) is an iconic work of socialist architecture built in 1987.
-Wedding palaces had emerged in the Soviet Union as an architectural typology and social institution in the 1960s as a component of the Khrushchev administration’s attempt to promote state atheism.
+The Palace of Weddings is an iconic work of socialist architecture built in 1987.
+Wedding palaces emerged in the Soviet Union in the 1960s as an architectural typology and social institution during the Khrushchev administration’s attempt to promote state atheism.
 Paradoxically, an institution originally intended to promote a homogenized secular culture and stamp out local religious traditions became a means of celebrating national culture.
 During demonstrations on January 17, 2019, activists protested in Bishkek’s public spaces against what they called the increasing number of Chinese migrants in Kyrgyzstan.
 The demonstrators also expressed support for ethnic Kyrgyz, who they said were being persecuted in reeducation camps in China’s northwestern province of Xinjiang.

 “El Kutu” (National Heritage) monument (T. Sadykov, 1995), Bishkek, Kyrgyzstan, 2017.
 Image: Ștefan Rusu. © Insular Modernities.

-When the “El Kutu” monument by sculptor T. Sadykov was first erected in 1995, it was decorated with twenty-nine prominent figures (writers, architects, composers, politicians, etc.) in the history of Kyrgyzstan.
+When the “El Kutu” monument by sculptor T. Sadykov was first erected in 1995, it was decorated with twenty-nine prominent figures (writers, architects, composers, politicians, etc.) from the history of Kyrgyzstan.
 Some figures were stolen, while others were damaged, so Sadykov requested all of the figures be removed.
 In the last ten years, yet mainly during the 2011–2012 election period, 750 protests with over twenty-five-thousand participants took place in Kyrgyzstan.
 Protests increased again in 2019.
-All taking place in Bishkek around El Kutu, protests were focused on the role of China in the country’s transition of power.
+All of those in Bishkek took place around El Kutu, and were focused on the role of China in the country’s political transition.

 Soviet bus stop, Issyk-Kul region, Kyrgyzstan, 2019.
 Image: Ștefan Rusu. © Insular Modernities

 Karakol (formerly Przhevalsk) was founded as a Russian military outpost on July 1, 1869.
 The city grew in the nineteenth century after explorers came to map the peaks and valleys separating Kyrgyzstan from China.
-On our way there, we traveled along the Balykchy–Ananyevo–Karakol–Bokonbaevo–Balykchy highway (also called the Issyk-Kul ring); a 442-kilometer-long road developed during the Soviet Union.
-On the Norther side of Issyk-Kul lake (which means “warm lake”), the road is being rehabilitated.
-The road is part of the North-South strategic highway developed by the Chinese company China Road.
-Soviet bus stops along its path are being demolished one by one, while new ones are waiting to be installed.
+On our way there, we traveled along the Balykchy–Ananyevo–Karakol–Bokonbaevo–Balykchy highway (also called the Issyk-Kul ring), a 442-kilometer-long road developed during the Soviet Union.
+On the northern side of Issyk-Kul Lake (which translates to “warm lake”), the road is being rehabilitated.
+The road is part of the North-South strategic highway under development by the Chinese company China Road.
+Soviet bus stops along its path are being demolished one by one, while new ones sit waiting to be installed.

 Dungan Mosque, Karakol, Kyrgyzstan, 2019.
 Image: Ștefan Rusu. © Insular Modernities.